Nairobi, Kenya

 What advice to expats in Nairobi have about housing?

 "Expats in Nairobi recommend researching the area you are interested in living in before committing to a rental agreement.
 It is important to be aware of the security situation in the area and to make sure that the property is in a safe and secure location.
 Additionally, it is important to ensure that the property is well maintained and that the landlord is reliable.
 It is also recommended to visit the property in person before signing a rental agreement to ensure that it meets your needs.
-Finally, it is important to be aware of the cost of living in Nairobi, as it can be quite expensive," said an expat in Nairobi.
+Finally, it is important to be aware of the cost of living in Nairobi, as it can be quite expensive," said one expat.

 What are medical services in Nairobi like?